liferay/liferay-docs/develop/tutorials/articles/android-apps-with-liferay-screens/04-using-offline-mode-in-android.markdown

 - When a connectivity change occurs (for example, when the network connection is restored).
 - When Login Screenlet successfully completes the login.
-- When a specific `resyc` intent is broadcasted.
+- When a specific `resync` intent is broadcasted.
 In this case, use `context.sendBroadcast(new Intent("com.liferay.mobile.screens.cache.resync"));`.

 The `CacheSyncService` performs the synchronization process when invoked from